 Bitcoin: the first cryptocurrency

-Bitcoin was the first cryptocurrency to be created and launched in 2009.
-It was created as a decentralized alternative to traditional fiat currencies, enabling peer-to-peer transactions without intermediaries like banks.
-It became popular among tech enthusiasts and libertarians, who saw it as a way to bypass the traditional financial system.
+Bitcoin, as the first cryptocurrency, became popular among tech enthusiasts and libertarians, who saw it as a way to bypass the traditional financial system.

-In the years that followed, numerous other cryptocurrencies were created, including Ethereum, Litecoin, and Ripple, and many others.
-Each of these currencies have their own unique features and use cases, but they all share the core principle of decentralization and use blockchain technology to verify transactions.
+Each of these cryptocurrencies has their own unique features and use cases.
+But they all share the core principle of decentralisation and use blockchain technology to verify transactions.

 What are altcoins?